foundry-rs/book/src/tutorials/creating-an-NFT-with-solmate-and-forge.md

 forge create NFT --rpc-url=$RPC_URL --constructor-args <name> <symbol>
 ```

-If successfully deployed, you will see the deploying wallet's address, the contract's address as well as the transaction hash printed to your console.
+If successfully deployed, you will see the deploying wallet's address, the contract's address as well as the transaction hash printed to your terminal.

 #### Minting NFTs from your contract